threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 ### The token price is so low.

 Indeed, we share your sentiments and are equally disheartened by the situation.
 Two years ago, we secured a deal valued at 5m USD.
 Regrettably, the project defaulted on their payment obligations, leading to a significant cash flow disruption that has persisted for the past 1.5 years.
-However, there's a silver lining: we are on the cusp of resolving this financial challenge.
+However, there's a silver lining: we are close to resolve this financial challenge.
 Currently, we are in the concluding stages of a fundraising effort with our venture creator, who intends to invest 7.5m USD into the ThreeFold project.

 ### The originally farmed tokens = genesis pool is large